-Next, we proceed with comparing the stellar profiles at $z=2.23$ between the WDM and CDM simulations, following the approach outlined in the previous section.
+Next, we proceed with comparing the stellar profiles at $z=2.23$ between the “WDM” and CDM simulations, following the approach outlined in the previous section.
 It is worth noting that there was no available data at this redshift for $\psi$DM.
-Despite the significant differences between WDM and $\psi$DM on small scales where the core-halo structure is anticipated, their similar large-scale evolution and initial conditions could make the comparison between WDM and CDM valuable for future studies.
-The resulting extracted stellar profiles, shown in Figure \ref{CFAwdm223}, seem to reaffirm the same findings as the previous redshift for CDM.
-In CDM, there is no evidence or imprint of a core-halo structure identified in the halos of the three simulated galaxies.
-In contrast, one WDM halo exhibits a potentially compatible core-halo stellar profile, particularly in a primordial context, suggesting that they may still be in the process of forming for galaxies one and two.
-Furthermore, a well-defined core-halo structure is evident for the third galaxy, characterized by a notable density drop from the core to the halo, along with the distinctive change of regime point (transition point, $r_t$) marking the boundary between the inner core and the outer halo (as depicted in the lower panels of Figure \ref{CFAwdm223}).
-This is observable where the pure NFW and solitonic profiles intersect.
-It is interesting to observe that for WDM, the core-halo structure emerges earlier in a lower mass galaxy, such as galaxy three, in comparison to the more massive galaxy one.
+Despite the significant differences between “WDM” and $\psi$DM on small scales where the core-halo structure is anticipated, their similar large-scale evolution and initial conditions could make the comparison between “WDM” and CDM valuable for future studies.
+The resulting extracted stellar profiles, shown in Figure \ref{CFA“WDM”223}, seem to reaffirm the same findings as the previous redshift for CDM.
+In CDM, there is no evidence or imprint of a core-halo structure identified in the halos of the three simulated Galaxies.
+In contrast, one “WDM” halo exhibits a potentially compatible core-halo stellar profile, particularly in a primordial context, suggesting that they may still be in the process of forming for Galaxies one and two.
+Furthermore, a well-defined core-halo structure is evident for the third Galaxy, characterized by a notable density drop from the core to the halo, along with the distinctive change of regime point (transition point, $r_t$) marking the boundary between the inner core and the outer halo.
+This is observable where the pure NFW and cored profiles intersect.
+It is interesting to observe that for “WDM”, the core-halo structure emerges earlier in a lower mass galaxy, such as Galaxy three, in comparison to the more massive Galaxy one.
 This structure should be established by a more pronounced core, likely a combination of a dense soliton and potentially baryonic feedback, both more prominent in heavier galaxies.
-Nevertheless, it is crucial to remember that WDM lacks a solitonic core.
-Indeed, the presence of a core-halo structure remains intriguing for “WDM” and that's the main reason why we only proceed to evaluate it for $\psi$DM$_{G1}$, figure \ref{CFAMCMC}.
+Nevertheless, it is crucial to remember that “WDM” lacks a solitonic core.
+The presence of a core-halo structure remains intriguing for “WDM” and that's the main reason why we only proceed to evaluate it for $\psi$DM$_{G1}$, figure \ref{CFAMCMC}.

-\subsubsection{Stellar, dark matter and gas distribution}
+\subsubsection{Stellar, dark matter, and gas distribution}